Johnny Depp Is a Wife Beater Who Abused Amber Heard, British High Court Rules

 Depp is likely to be made to cover the bulk of the Sun’s legal costs, plus his own.

-Depp will now have to decide whether to continue with a separate claim against Heard in the U.S., suing her for $50 million (£38.7 million) over a column she wrote.
+Depp will now have to decide whether to continue with a separate claim against Heard in the U.S. where he is suing her for $50 million over a column she wrote.